Satanaelcode/satanaelcode/README.md

 <h1>Welcome to my Page!</h1>

-<blockquote> Hey, I'm EuGaming and a part of DarkDev Development ⚙️.
+<blockquote> 👋 Hey, I'm EuGaming and a part of DarkDev Development.
 I personally work on the server side of things most of those repos are not public, and I work most of the time with Python 🐍. </blockquote>
 <br>
   <div>
     <img src="https://github-readme-stats.vercel.app/api?username=satanaelcode&show_icons=true&theme=dark&rank_icon=github&custom_title=EuGamings's%20Skid%20Stats.">